 oikos Spring Meeting 2020

-Spring Meeting 2020 takes place in Baku, Azerbaijan from 9th to 12th of April.
+Spring Meeting 2020 will be held online from 17th to 19th of April.

 Recently, Inclusive Development has become a topic of crucial importance all over the world.
 This concept extends traditional models of economic development, with particular emphasis on health equality, human capital, environmental quality, social protection, and food security.